pinobatch/pently/docs/usage.md

 -----
 Pently expresses pitch in terms of a built-in table of wave periods in [equal temperament], sometimes called "12edo" (12 equal divisions of the octave).
-The following values are valid for the square wave channels; the triangle wave channel always plays one octave lower.
+The following values are valid for the pulse channels; the triangle wave channel always plays one octave lower.
 By default, the player compensates for the PAL NES's slower APU based on bit 0 of `tvSystem`.